Clermont Chain of Lakes

 The Clermont Chain of Lakes consists of the Palatlakaha run, a 26-mile-long trail for water activities.
 Lakes in the Chain have deep spots, approximately 26 feet, while most other areas are shallower.

-Shorelines on the Chain, particularly those far from populated areas, harbor native and wide varying wildlife and prime fishing.
+Shorelines on the Chain, particularly those far from populated areas, harbor native and widely varying wildlife and prime fishing.
 Very similar to what you may find in the best holes in Lake Erie.

 Clermont city is also known as the world’s wakeboarding capital, with events all year round dedicated to the sport.
-In addition, you can rent bicycles, boats, and kayaks or head to Lake Minneola’s Waterfront Park for a cool water dip.
+In addition, you can rent bicycles, boats, and kayaks or head to Lake Minneola’s Waterfront Park for an excellent water dip.